-This is the fourth in a series of articles highlighting the New Mexico Oil and Gas Association.
+This is the fifth and final piece in a series of articles highlighting the New Mexico Oil and Gas Association.
 NMOGA lobbies on behalf of oil and gas interests, seeking less regulation and oversight for their industry and greater access to political power in the state.
 Last year, the Executive Director of NMOGA, Ryan Flynn, spoke at their annual meeting about the future of oil and gas in New Mexico as they moved into the election cycle of 2018, their goals to seize power, and the strength of their “opposition,” the citizens of New Mexico who have pushed back against the fossil fuel industry and their stranglehold on the state at all levels.

 Let’s recap what we have learned so far in looking more in-depth into NMOGA in the past month: